-Have a look to this section's introduction for an explanation of the sort, filter_tags and catalogue_link options.
-If images should be displayed, the sample_images option should be set to true.
-Since there is one image per stack, an option like sample_stack in the Project list type, isn't needed.
-However, with the help of the sample_slice option a slice can be selected.
+Name Options Default sort true, false true filter_tags A list of tags, e.g. ["TagA", "TagB"] [] catalogue_link true, false true sample_images true, false false sample_mirror_index position of mirror to use 0 sample_slice slice index, "first", "center", "last" "center" sample_width width in pixel, e.g. 50 or 75 orig. width sample_height height in pixel, e.g. 50 or 75 orig. height show_mirrors true, false false options.
+If images should be displayed, the sample\images option should be set to true.
+Since there is one image per stack, an option like sample\stack in the Project list type, isn't needed.
+However, with the help of the sample\slice option a slice can be selected.
 Again, this can be done with an integer index or one of the string arguments (mind the quotes!).
 If the numeric index is out of range, no image will be displayed.
 Like in the Project List view type, the option values "first", "center" and "last" refer to the first, middle and last slice of each stack.
-To adjust the (pixel) size of sample image, the options sample_width and sample_height can be used.
+To adjust the (pixel) size of sample image, the options sample\width and sample\height can be used.
 If only one of the two is used, the images are scaled proportionally.
-If a sample image is used, a particular mirror can be selected using the sample_mirror_index field.
+If a sample image is used, a particular mirror can be selected using the sample\mirror\index field.
 The mirror with the selected position will be used.